Who should buy the Air Jordan XXXVII

 We were also disappointed that the materials do not really feel premium at all.
 We found that upper terrible because it is super thin and has that plasticky feeling.
 Good thing, this experience does not last long.
 We realised that the shoe just needed a little bit of breaking in.

 The AJ 37 offers exceptional breathability

 Air Jordan 37 featured breathable materials, which we were able to confirm during our wear tests.
 We could literally feel the breeze.

 The shoe made it seem like our feet were vacuum-sealed once we properly broke in the materials.
 Due to this, we suggest players with narrow to medium-sized feet to go true to size.

 No problems with foot containment

-Experts say that the shoe is comfortably padded in the right areas, keeping the foot secure without being too restrictive.
-The heel counter also does a great job as well.
+The shoe is comfortably padded in the right areas, keeping our feet secure without being too restrictive.
+The heel counter also does a great job of containing our ankles.

 Special shoutout to the premium laces!

-Players are happy that the laces feel premium and are actually strong.
-One of them happily shares that the laces are of "super high quality."
+We are happy that the laces feel premium and are actually strong.
+We found that it's super high quality.